kayensmet/Self-driving-bicycle-2025-2026/docs/assets/how-to-start.md

 *   **Main Battery (Drive System):** First, check if the main battery is on.
 You can find it under the white wingflaps.
 Look for the **red button**, which indicates the on/off state.
 This provides power to the wheel and the drive board (with the ESP).
 *   **LiPo Battery (Balancing System):** To power the balancing system, locate the LiPo battery mounted under the wooden white wingflaps.
 Take its **yellow connector** and plug it into the matching yellow connector located around the seat pole.
     *   *Note:* This supplies power to both propellers and, via a buck converter, powers the steering PCB.
 For more details on how the ESCs, propellers, IMU, and the balancing board interact, see the [Balancing](src/balance) documentation.
+Side note: Make sure the batteries are charged as well ;)
 ## 2. Controller Setup

 The remote controller does not run on internal batteries. **You must plug a power bank into the controller** to power it on.